JuliaNLSolvers/Optim.jl/docs/src/algo/cg.md

 ## Description
 The `ConjugateGradient` method implements Hager and Zhang (2006) and elements from Hager and Zhang (2013).
-Notice, that the default `linesearch` is `HagerZhang` from LineSearch.jl.
+Notice, that the default `linesearch` is `HagerZhang` from LineSearches.jl.
 This line search is exactly the one proposed in Hager and Zhang (2006).
 The constant ``eta`` is used in determining the next step direction, and the default here deviates from the one used in the original paper (``0.01``).
 It needs to be a strictly positive number.